7 Weight Loss Tips That Lower Your Diabetes Risk

 Sugar—derived from the various healthy fruits and vegetables we eat—is what our bodies run on; we can't function without it.
 But when you suffer from diabetes, that very same substance can wreak havoc.

-To help you out, here are the best weight loss tips you can follow that will help lower your diabetes risk.
+To help you out, here are the best weight loss tips that will help lower your diabetes risk.
 And for more healthy changes, try out any of these 21 Best Healthy Cooking Hacks of All Time.

 Discover something fishy.